List of topics covered in this documentation:

 Connecting with the Google Developer Console

-If you are using the FV Player Pro, then we recommend inserting the Google Developer Key into your account.
-It's necessary for a reliable import of splash screens from YouTube and video duration parsing.
+If you are using FV Player Pro, then we recommend inserting a Google Developer Key into your account.
+There are two benefits:

 1. To do this, go to Settings > FV Player Pro > Hosting > YouTube (Pro) and fill in your Google Developer Key.
 If you don't know where to get it, follow our simple guide below.

 2. Click this Google Developers Console link.
 In next step click Create a project... in the top right menu.

 3. You're starting a new project, so name it and optionally change the ID.
 Confirm by clicking Create.

 4. Make sure YouTube Data API for the project is enabled.
 To enable the API, you have to choose the project and then switch to API manager on the left toolbar.

 5. Now you can see the list of all the APIs you can get from Google.
 We will need the YouTube Data API.

 6. You can now see the description of the API and you can activate it by clicking Enable.